 2) Choose outfits ahead of time.
 Since conference is only a week away, this means now!
 Know what you are going to wear each day, and hang that outfit up, including accessories and shoes.
 If an item gets used multiple times, stick a Post-It note on the hanger in lieu of the item.
 Then, try everything on as a completed outfit.
 You want to make sure everything still fits, it is clean, and you like the way everything ‘goes.’

 3) Include clothes for a variety of situations.
 You will need several business appropriate outfits (nice slacks and a blouse, a suit, a sharp dress), at least one or two outfits that can be worn to a nice restaurant, a few casual ensembles, and whatever you do, don't forget a cardigan!
 I have shivered my way through more than one workshop in the past.

 4) The little things.
 If you don't bring them, I can practically guarantee you will need: Advil/Motrin, blister covers/Band-Aids, travel sewing kit, safety pins, Shout wipes or Tide stick, and eyedrops.
 So, save yourself the 500% hotel markup and pack them now!

 Now that you know what to pack, here is my tips on how to pack:

-(Don't forget to watch the follow-up video that shows all the outfits I can make with the contents of this suitcase: Here!)
+(This is my updated video, but you can watch the followup of the old video here, which shows all the outfits I can make with the contents of this suitcase: Here!)

 To summarize the tips from the video: